 A high annual fee combined with a balance transfer fee of around 3% can end up wiping out the benefits of a balance transfer if you aren’t careful, so try, if possible, to look for the holy grail of balance transfers – a card with a 0% balance transfer rate and no annual fees.

 The table below shows a snapshot of 0% balance transfer offers with $0 annual fees on Canstar’s database, with links to providers’ websites.
-These results are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
+These results are based on a monthly spend of $2,000, and are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).

 When taking out a balance transfer, it’s a good idea to focus primarily on paying off as much of your debt as possible before making any new purchases with your card.
 Many people have found success in paying off their debts by cancelling their previous credit cards or leaving it locked away, to reduce their temptation to spend.